flatironinstitute/sciware/26_DataFormats/main.md

 * Size: Typically 2-??X larger than binary
   * CSV: ~2x for floats
   * JSON: minified ~2x, formatted ~10x (+?!)
-* Performance: Typically orders of magnitude slower than binary
+* Performance: Lot of overhead to read - easy for humans, hard for computers
-* Only sequential access -- No random access (in most cases)
+* Only sequential access -- No random access (in most cases) (also a pro for writing!)